ArchHem/julia_deeper_magic/README.md

 # julia_deeper_magic
-This is a reposetory where I implement interesting concepts I came across throughout the years.
+This is a reposetory where I implement interesting concepts I came across throughout the years or mess around with 'lower level' programming.
 Not all these problems are particularly useful but still offer valuable insight.

 ## Dual Numbers